 Putting yourself in the best possible position for a mortgage is important as you want to be offered the best rate possible.
 Not only will getting a better rate save you money, but it could also reduce the length of time you are paying it back, lower the interest rate you are paying on the load and potentially allow you to borrow more money.
-There are several ways you can improve your chances of getting a better mortgage, such as improving your credit score and saving a bigger deposit.
+There are several ways you can improve your chances of getting a better mortgage, such as improving your credit score and saving a bigger deposit or searching wholesale mortgage bankers.
 Below are five ways to improve your chances of getting a mortgage.

 Improve Your Credit Score

-When you apply for a mortgage your mortgage broker will run a credit search to see if they think you are worthy of lending money to.
+When you apply for a mortgage, you will talk to a mortgage broker and they will run a credit search to see if they think you are worthy of lending money to.
 When running a credit check on you, it will show the lender how much you are borrowing, whether you are good at paying things back, and whether they think you can afford to pay the mortgage back, as well as many other things.
 If you have been bad at paying things back, chances are they will not lend you the money.
 This is why it’s important you work on improving your credit score before applying for a mortgage.
 Ways to improve your credit score include: reducing the amount of money you are borrowing, paying back more than the minimum payment, not paying any of your bills late as well as many other things.
 If you want to check your own credit score before applying for a mortgage, the two most popular companies are Experian and Equifax.

 Fix Any Credit Report Issues

 In some cases, a bad credit score is given because of a mistake on your credit profile.
 When running a credit check, make sure you look through the information very carefully checking everything is factually correct.
 It might be that the system hasn’t picked up certain information yet, or that it’s been completely missed.
 Things to look out for include:

 - A debt that has been paid off but is still appearing on your credit profile